 After having covered what the Toyota trims all have in common, this guide can now move onto how each trim differs from the others.

-Compare the LE vs XLE Trim Levels.
+Compare the Venza LE vs XLE Trim Levels.
 What is the difference?

 Even though it's the entry-level trim, the LE actually looks fairly refined.
 It comes standard with 18-inch, multi-spoke wheels that have a two-tone design.
 The dual chrome-tipped exhaust helps it seem more athletic, and the LED daytime running lights, LED headlights, and LED taillights and stop lights are all modern.